pranjaldatta/PyVision/pyvision/misc/noise2noise/README.md

 - This model works for additive gaussian noise and text removal only.
 It does not include poisson noise and Monte Carlo Rendering discussed in the paper.
 - U-Net architecture is followed throughout the model.
 The original paper used a “RED30” network (Mao et al., 2016) for additive gaussian noise.
 - The weights were made available by Joey Litalien's implementation [here](https://github.com/joeylitalien/noise2noise-pytorch).
+- For additive gaussian noise, sigma or the standard deviation is an important hyperparameter.
+If the noise level is greater than thrice of sigma, the denoiser is unable to present a clear image.
+- The text overlay function works within a random integer range to add a random string to the image.
+The denoiser works better for small sized strings which cover less pixels.

 ### Test
 To run test from PyVision root: